-Last Saturday, I had the pleasure of attending ‘Perfect Patisserie’ – one of John Whaite’s (winner of GBBO series 3) Kitchen Cookery School classes.
-Included in the Standard’s 10 best cookery schools in the UK, the school is Set in a barn in the rolling hills of Lancashire, on the family farm where John grew up, it’s an idyllic setting and the kitchen fit out is enviable.
+Last Saturday, I had the pleasure of attending ‘Perfect Patisserie’ – one of John Whaite’s (winner of GBBO series 3 and regular on C4’s Steph’s Packed Lunch) Kitchen Cookery School classes.
+Included in the Standard’s 10 best cookery schools in the UK, the school is Set in a barn in the rolling hills of Lancashire, on the family farm where John grew up; it’s an idyllic setting and the kitchen fit out is enviable.

 An amateur home baker, I was apprehensive about signing myself up for an Intermediate level patisserie course.
 I needn’t have worried.
 It turns out being greedy (and baking a lot) has its perks and had prepared me well.
 What’s more, is that John’s style is one that adapts to suit the needs of all those in his kitchen.

 I arrive at Tunley Hall, the restored barn in Wrightington, at 09.50 for a 10am start.
 John welcomes us in to steaming coffee and warm apricot and mahlab* knots with a golden prosecco glaze.
 Erm, YES!
 This is how I want to start every day.
 There’s hand-thrown pottery, deep blue napkins and golden cutlery laid out on a reclaimed wooden table around which the course participants gather.

 *Mahlab is an aromatic spice made from cherry seeds